wordplay-workshop/wordplay-workshop.github.io/schedule.markdown

   </tr>
   <tr>
     <td></td>
     <td><small>"Agent" has largely become synonymous with "autonomous agent", but I'll argue that scoping our study of agents to those that are fully autonomous is a mistake: instead, we should aim to train agents that can assist humans, and be assisted by humans.
 In line with this goal, I will describe recent and ongoing work in the space of assisted agent navigation, where agents can ask humans for help, and where they can describe their own behaviors.
-This talk will largely be based on joint work with Khanh Nguyen and Lingjun Zhao.</small></td>
+This talk will largely be based on joint work with Sudha Rao, Khanh Nguyen, Lingjun Zhao, and Yonatan Bisk.</small></td>
   </tr>

   <tr>